sageserpent-open/modest-proposal/README.md

   power rely ultimately on the Sun's nuclear fusion process; the Sun will eventually go nova and fizzle out.
 - So, for at least 1000 years.
 Long enough for someone to build *a workable power plant* using deuterium-tritium fusion, followed by either deuterium-deuterium fusion or hydrogen-boron fusion for when the lithium runs out.
-These are not easy things to do!
+These are not easy things to do.
 The author doubts he will see this in his lifetime, but is open to being pleasantly surprised.

 ## Why the UK? ##